WM 34.5x24.3x17 / N38

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Health risk associated with microscopic parts of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
-Additionally, small elements of these products are able to complicate diagnosis after entering the body.
+- Possible danger associated with microscopic parts of magnets pose a threat, if swallowed, which is crucial in the context of child safety.
+Additionally, small elements of these products are able to complicate diagnosis in case of swallowing.

 The magnet coating contains nickel, so be cautious if you have a nickel allergy.